ElucidataInc/ElMaven/docs/LabeledLCMSWorkflow.rst

 Alignment
 ---------

 Prolonged use of the LC column can lead to a drift in retention time across samples.
-Alignment shifts the peak RTs in every sample to correct for this drift and brings the peaks closer to median RT of the group.
+Alignment shifts the peak retention time in every sample to correct for this drift and brings the peaks closer to median retention time of the group.

 |LLCMS11|

 In the above image, EIC for a UTP group is displayed.
-If the samples were aligned, all peaks would lie at the same RT.
-Since this is not the case the samples need to be aligned.
+If the samples were aligned, all peaks would lie at the same retention time.
+Since this is not the case, the samples need to be aligned.

-*Alignment visualization* |show alignment visualisation| can be used to judge the extent of deviation from median RT.
+*Alignment visualization* |show alignment visualisation| can be used to judge the extent of deviation from median retention time.

 |LLCMS12|

-In the above visualization, each box represents a peak from the selected group at its current RT.
+In the above visualization, each box represents a peak from the selected group at its current retention time.
 Samples are said to be perfectly aligned when all peak boxes lie on the same vertical axis.
 The peaks are considerably scattered in the above image and therefore the samples should be aligned for better grouping of peaks.

 **Perform Alignment**